Abhinand-p/Project_Medical-INLPT-WS2023/server/backend/README.md

 To run the backend server we need to use Uvicorn for that to instantiate the required REST API.

-`uvicorn main:app --reload` which normally will run on port 8000
+`uvicorn main:app` which will select a random port on bootup

-for specific port you can use the following:
+for specific port you can do the following:

-`uvicorn main:app --reload --port:8000`

-The server will reload if you make edits.
+`uvicorn main:app --reload --port:8000` Note: The server will reload if you make edits on the code due to `--reload` flag.

 ## Learn More